ibm-watson-data-lab/location-tracker-client-swift/README.md

 All locations are stored in a local datastore and synced to the server.
 The Location Tracker app can operate completely offline (locations can only be tracked if device has clear sight to satellites).
 Places can only be queried while online, but are stored locally for offline usage.

 ## Running with Xcode

+Make sure you have a [Location Tracker Server](https://github.com/ibm-cds-labs/location-tracker-server-nodejs) configured and running.

 Clone the project and change into the project directory: